Portugal President Rebelo de Sousa wins new term in socially distanced ballot

 The number of COVID-19 deaths broke records for the seventh day in a row on Sunday at 275, with hospitalisations also at an all-time high and ambulances queuing for several hours at Lisbon hospitals full to capacity.

-Pollsters predict record numbers of abstentions, in part because 1.1 million voters from abroad were added to the electoral register for the first time - but also because hundreds of thousands of voters are themselves in quarantine.

-Casting his vote at a Lisbon school, Prime Minister Antonio Costa said “everything was done for people to be able to exercise their democratic right to vote”, despite the country being at a very grave stage of the pandemic.
+Casting his vote at a Lisbon school, centre-left Prime Minister Antonio Costa acknowledged the grave stage of the pandemic, but said that “everything was done for people to be able to exercise their democratic right to vote”.

-Reporting by Victoria Waldersee, Miguel Pereira, Catarina Demony, Sergio Goncalves; editing by Andrei Khalip and Philippa Fletcher
+Reporting by Victoria Waldersee, Miguel Pereira, Catarina Demony and Sergio Goncalves; Editing by Andrei Khalip, Philippa Fletcher and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.